Health savings accounts (HSAs)

 • A TRICARE plan.

-• A Medical Flexible Spending Arrangement (FSA) or Health Reimbursement Arrangement (HRA).
-This also applies if your spouse has a Medical FSA, even if you are not covering your spouse on your CDHP.
-This does not apply if the Medical FSA or HRA is a limited purpose account, or for a post-deductible Medical FSA.
+• An Flexible Spending Arrangement (FSA) or Health Reimbursement Arrangement (HRA).
+This also applies if your spouse has an FSA, even if you are not covering them on your CDHP.
+This does not apply if the FSA or HRA is a limited purpose account, or a post-deductible FSA.
 The Limited Purpose FSA is compatible with an HSA.

 • You also cannot be claimed as a dependent on someone else’s tax return.